 Master of Arts in Teaching (MAT)

-The Master of Arts in Teaching is designed for individuals pursuing careers as teachers.
-The program combines an Elementary, Secondary or Preliminary Education Specialist credential with a master’s degree.
 Credential courses and fieldwork experiences are aligned with the California Commission on Teacher Credentialing (CTC) Teaching Performance Expectations and reflect current research in education and best practices.
-Candidates utilize Common Core Standards and other state content standards to design engaging lessons and develop skills in planning and differentiating instruction, classroom management, and assessment.
-In addition, the program focuses the use of technology in the classroom and the development of 21st Century Skills.
-Advanced courses in research, learning theory and curriculum design prepare candidates to engage in systematic inquiry into their own teaching, and enhance their ability to make sound pedagogical decisions.
+Candidates utilize Common Core Standards and other California content standards to design engaging lessons and develop skills in planning and differentiating instruction, classroom management, and assessment.
+The program embraces pedagogy surrounding cultural diversity, equity, social-emotional learning and innovation.
+Advanced courses focus on global, national, and local education trends and practices.

-Applicants entering the Master of Arts in Teaching (MAT) in Elementary Education, Secondary Education or Special Education programs must meet all of the requirements listed under “Credential Program Requirements”.
+Applicants entering the Master of Arts in Teaching (MAT) in Elementary Education, Secondary Education or Special Education programs must meet all the requirements listed under “Credential Program Requirements”.
 In addition, applicants must possess a grade point average (GPA) of 2.75 in the last 30 graded semester credits (45 quarter credits) completed in either a baccalaureate or post baccalaureate program, including credits earned toward a credential.

 Admission Requirements